 Get a taste of studying in York through our free online taster courses and open access short online courses.
 Develop your English language and a number of other skills, and get the opportunity to interact with our student community.

-They're studying a range of subjects including Management, Politics, Computer Science and History of Art.
+They're studying a range of subjects including Computer Science, Economics, Electronic Engineering, Management and Politics.

 Joseph is our Regional Manager for Hong Kong, Japan, South Korea and Taiwan.
 Please don’t hesitate to contact him with any queries you might have about studying here.